lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 To include these claims as Evidence in remote attestation, the remote attestation extension {{I-D.ietf-lamps-csr-attestation}} has been defined.
 It specifies how Evidence produced by an Attester is encoded for inclusion in CRMF or PKCS#10, along with any necessary certificates for its validation.

 For a Verifier or Relying Party to ensure the freshness of the Evidence, knowing the exact time of its production is crucial.
-Current attestation technologies, like T{{TPM20}} and {{I-D.tschofenig-rats-psa-token}}, often employ nonces to ensure the freshness of Evidence.
-Further details on ensuring Evidence freshness can be found in Section 10 of {{RFC9334}}.
+Current attestation technologies, like {{TPM20}} and {{I-D.tschofenig-rats-psa-token}}, often employ nonces to ensure the freshness of Evidence.
+Further details on ensuring Evidence freshness can be found in {{Section 10 of RFC9334}}.

+{{Section 4 of I-D.ietf-lamps-csr-attestation}} provides examples where a CSR contains one or more Evidence statements.
+For each Evidence statement the end entity may wish to request a separate nonce.

-Since an end entity requires a nonce from the Verifier via the Relying Party, an additional roundtrip is necessary.
+Since an end entity requires one or more nonces from one or more Verifier via the RA/CA, an additional roundtrip is necessary.
 However, a CSR is a one-shot message.
 Therefore, CMP and EST enable the end entity to request information from the RA/CA before submitting a certification request conveniently.

-Once the nonce is obtained, the end entity invokes an API on the Attester, providing the nonce as an input parameter.
-The Attester then returns the Evidence, which is embedded into a CSR and submitted back to the RA/CA in a certification request message.
+Once a nonce is obtained, the end entity invokes the API on an Attester, providing the nonce as an input parameter.
+The Attester then returns an Evidence, which is embedded into a CSR and potentially together with further Evidence statements, submitted back to the RA/CA in a certification request message.

 {{fig-arch}} illustrates this interaction:

-- The nonce is acquired in step (1) using the extension to CMP/EST defined in this document.
+- One or more nonces are acquired in step (1) using the extension to CMP/EST defined in this document.
-- The CSR extension {{I-D.ietf-lamps-csr-attestation}} conveys Evidence to the RA/CA in step (2).
+- The CSR extension {{I-D.ietf-lamps-csr-attestation}} conveys one or more Evidence statements to the RA/CA in step (2).
-- The Verifier processes the received information and sends an Attestation Result to the Relying Party in step (3).
+- One ore more Verifier processes the received information and send Attestation Results to the Relying Party in step (3).

 ~~~ aasvg
                               .---------------.